leeqv/kana-board/README.md

 ## Credits
 - Kanji search made possible using [Jisho.org](https://jisho.org/about) API
 - This project was inspired by Lexilogos multilingual keyboard ([Japanese](https://www.lexilogos.com/keyboard/japanese.php))

-## TODO
-- Fix Flask session cookie behavior as sessions do not persist in the deployed app on Heroku.